crispinprojects/talkcalendar/README.md

 I have also tested Talk Calendar on Debian Xfce and Debian Budgie desktops which currently use X11 by default.

-Regarding Xfce, I believe they plan to move to using a Wayland compositor<sup>1</sup> and progress can be found in their [roadmap](https://wiki.xfce.org/releng/wayland_roadmap).
+Regarding Xfce, I believe they plan to move to using a Wayland compositor and progress can be found in their [roadmap](https://wiki.xfce.org/releng/wayland_roadmap).
 They are working on a library called [libxfce4windowing](https://gitlab.xfce.org/xfce/libxfce4windowing) which they describe as a windowing concept abstraction library for X11 and Wayland.

 Regarding the [Budgie Desktop](https://github.com/BuddiesOfBudgie/budgie-desktop), running the apt policy command below
 ```